b2broker

 Prop trading is still in its preliminary stages, and financial regulators have yet to create formal jurisdictional regulations and frameworks.
 As such, proprietary brokerage firms can try innovative approaches to capitalise on these opportunities and make as much money as possible.

-It is easier now to start your own prop firm because the nature of this niche requires fewer financial requirements for account segregation, investor compensation schemes, and other financial insurance programs.
+It is easier now to start a prop firm of your own because the nature of this niche requires fewer financial requirements for account segregation, investor compensation schemes, and other financial insurance programs.

-How Much Money You Need to Start a Prop Firm?
+How Much Money Do You Need to Start a Prop Firm?

 The costs depend on the target market where you are launching your prop trading business and the license requirements for operating legally.